hukkin/mdformat-shfmt/README.md

 ```

 ## Limitations
-The Docker fallback is only tested on Linux.
+The Docker/Podman fallback is only tested on Linux.
 If you experience issues with it on Windows or macOS, please install shfmt.